inkle/inky/README.md

 Inky includes a copy of **inklecate**, the command line **ink** compiler.

+## Help develop Inky!

+Take a look at the [issues page](https://github.com/inkle/inky/issues) for an issue with a "help wanted" label.
+We try to provide some basic instructions on how to get started with the development of the feature whenever we add the label.

+To build the project:

+* Install [node.js](https://nodejs.org/en/) if you don't already have it
+* Clone the repo
+* On Mac, double-click the `INSTALL_AND_RUN.command` script.
+On Windows, open Powershell, cd into the app directory, and type `npm install`, then `npm start`.

 ## License

 **Inky** and **ink** are released under the MIT license.
 Although we don't require attribution, we'd love to know if you decide to use **ink** a project!
 Let us know on [Twitter](http://www.twitter.com/inkleStudios) or [by email](mailto:info@inklestudios.com).